macia1/FakerAndroid/README.md

 - A little modification will be needed by yourself when the res or AndroidManifest.xml can't pass the compiler
 ##### 2、Debug or run the project
 - With a testing machine conected
-- Run（Note：reason of dex cache,when there have a smali file modification you should make a uninstall before run it）
+- Run（Note：reason of dex cache,when there have a smali file modification you should make a uninstallation before before run it ）
 ##### 3、Advanced
 - Original java class call
   With the help of javaScaffoding write your java to call original class in app moudle(app/src/main/java)